Engineering Distinguished Researcher Award

 Current recipient

-This year’s recipient is Hayder Rasheed, professor in the civil engineering department.
+This year’s recipient is Pascal Hitzler, university distinguished professor in the Department of Computer Science.

 View all college awards